Welcome to Langlade Snow. The intent of this page is to keep you informed of trail conditions in Langlade County

 Snowmobile public parking:----Summit Lake Park at Summit Lake(on Hwy 45 approx 15 mi.
 N of Antigo), DNR parking lot at Langlade; You can also park at the Lily Sno Birds clubhouse-Lily, Hummer's (jct of Cty A & TT), BP North-Antigo, FS-Antigo-just N. of the lights at the jct of 45/64.
 Inquire at the business before off-loading.

 JAN 31 The 31st annual Langlade County ride-in at the Lily Sno Birds clubhouse, located on the trail 15 miles NE of Antigo.
 Free food and refreshments.
 From 11:00 AM to approx 4PM.
 All are welcome.
-Raffle prizes this year: 50" flat screen, 263 piece craftsman tool kit with case, and a tablet for the youth.
+Raffle prizes this year: 50" flat screen, 263 piece craftsman tool kit with case, and a tablet.